Get insider access

 VESA 75x75

-The Acer XV275K has outstanding ergonomics, as you can easily adjust it.
-It's best to use this monitor with the included stand because the VESA mounting size is 75x75, so it's too small to use a 100x100 mounting arm, which is disappointing.
+This monitor has outstanding ergonomics, as you can easily adjust it.
+As the VESA mounting size is 75x75, it's too small to use with a 100x100 mounting arm.
 Lastly, the stand features a clip for cable management.

 Design